-From the first two rows of the Table~\ref{tab:multi-models characteristics}, we can see that the OD and OC areas account for a small proportion in the whole fundus image.
-Hence, for the tiny region segmentation task, there are 8 teams adopted the solutions with coarse-to-fine strategy.
-When building the model, The VUNO EYE TEAM took into account the position relationship between optic disc and blood vessels, so the vessel segmentation mask was added into the input module to supplement information.
-While conduct the OD/OC segmentation by using the original patch of the optic disc area, the Pami-G team also used polar transformation to obtain spatial constraint and augment the cup/disc region proportion (\cite{fu2018joint}) for easy segmentation.
-From the aspect of the network architecture used by the teams, U-Net and its variants are popular for the segmentation task.
-Notably, the EyeStar team used vision transformer technology, which emerged as a competitive alternative to convolutional neural networks that are currently state-of-the-art in computer vision (\cite{khan2021transformers}).
-However, this technique has high requirements on the number of training samples and computing resources.
-In terms of segmentation results, MAI team used UDA strategy and achieved top three in the KOWA and Topcon data.
-In addition, the cheeron team, which utilized Atrous Spatial Pyramidal Pooling, deep supervision, and test-time augmentation strategies, also achieved excellent segmentation results on the datasets collecting from different machines.
-Based on the qualitative results in Fig.~\ref{fig:task2-detail}, we can see that the vCDR of the glaucoma samples shown in Fig.~\ref{fig:task2-detail}(A) was not significantly amplified, indicating that it is not enough to apply only vCDR value as the screening standard for glaucoma.
-This conclusion is consistent with the conclusion of the glaucoma classification experiment based on vCDR value in Task 1.
-In addition, we have calculated the differences between the initial annotations, which were delineated by different glaucoma specialists, and the ground truth of the optic cup and disc segmentation task in the onsite set.
-The calculation results showed that the best performance of the manual delineation was $OC\ Dice=0.865$, $OD\ Dice=0.952$, $vCDR\ MAE=0.049$, the worst one was $OC\ Dice=0.742$, $OD\ Dice=0.817$, $vCDR\ MAE=0.084$.
-As can be seen from Table~\ref{tab:task2-onsite}, the optic disc and cup segmentation results obtained automatically by each team are all better than the worst one of the initial annotation.
-Meanwhile, the performance of the cheeron team (Rank 1) are closest to the best performance of the manual delineation.
-This indicates that the automatic segmentation method can achieve similar or even better segmentation effect than manual, which can assist doctors to quickly observe the structure of optic cup and optic disc in clinical practice in the future, which is of great significance.
+\textit{Segmentation of optic disc and cup.} From the aspect of the network architectures, U-Net and its variants remain popular for the segmentation task.
+Notably, the EyeStar team used vision transformer technology, which emerged as a competitive alternative to convolutional neural networks that are the current state of the art in computer vision (\cite{khan2021transformers}).
+However, this technique has high requirements on the training data size and computational resources.
+In addition, we have compared the initial annotations, which were delineated by different glaucoma specialists, with the ground truth of the OD and OC segmentation task in the onsite set.
+The results show that the best performance of the manual delineation is $Dice_{OC}=0.865, Dice_{OD}=0.952, MAE_{vCDR}=0.049$, the worst one is $Dice_{OC}=0.742, Dice_{OD}=0.817, MAE_{vCDR}=0.084$.As can be seen from Table~\ref{tab:task2-onsite}, the results obtained automatically are all better than the worst one by the manual annotator.
+Meanwhile, the performance of the cheeron team (Rank 1) is closest to the best manual delineation.
+This indicates that the automated segmentation methods can achieve similar or even better performance than manual annotations, which can serve to assist the analysis of the OD and OC in clinical practice.